lambdamikel/LambdaSpeak-FS/README.md

 available either.

 But it got a serial high speed connecter for additional usage.
-Moreover, it features a new `echo-byte` mode, code `&C4` to enable, in which the CPC can take control over the LED Bar Segment Display.
+Moreover, it features a new `echo-byte` mode, code `&C4` (yes, an explosive feature it is!) to enable, in which the CPC can take control over the LED Bar Segment Display.
 This is basically a full 8bit digital output.
 One can simply remove the Segment Bar LED Display and use the socket for 8bit digital output, e.g., by sticking DuPont wires into the DIL socket.

 More details on [TFM's homepage.](http://futureos.cpc-live.com/)